mysticmode/gitviahttp/README.md

 warning: You appear to have cloned an empty repository.
 ```

-Now if you have repositories directory somewhere else, specify the absolute path of that directory as shown below
+If you have **repositories directory somewhere else**, specify the absolute path of that directory as shown below

 For example on Linux, you have the repository at `/home/git/repositories`
 ```